shakesBeardZ/neurips-2025-rebuttal/reviewer_3.md

 - Annotated patches independently,
 - Flagged uncertain samples,
-- Relied on **majority vote**; unresolved cases were excluded or flagged low-confidence.
+- Unresolved cases were excluded or flagged low-confidence.

-This process improved inter-expert agreement from **73% to 92%**.
+This process improved expert agreement from 73% to 92% by selecting source–class pairs that received high-confidence scores from verifiers.

 #### (iv) Goals of expert filtering